Jxpro/auto-login/README.md

 ## 🛠️How to use

 >   1. Rename the `config_template.json` to `config.json`
->   2. Modify the parameters according to the actual situation
+>   2. Modify the parameters in `config.json` according to the actual situation

 `xyw_full.py` simulates the real parameter construction, including the complete query and authentication process.